papyrcms/papyrcms/readme.md

 #### Stripe
 The following keys can be obtained through your Stripe Dashboard found at stripe.com.
-* stripePublishableTestKey: This is your publishable key in Stripe's test mode
+* stripePublishableKey: This is your publishable key in Stripe's test mode
-* stripeSecretTestKey: This is your publishable key in Stripe's test mode
+* stripeSecretKey: This is your publishable key in Stripe's test mode
 * stripePublishableLiveKey: This is your publishable key in Stripe's test mode
 * stripeSecretLiveKey: This is your publishable key in Stripe's test mode